KNIGHTTH0R/Rachel-News-Website/README.md

 4. Go to Page: First blank is article id and Second blank is image id.

-4. To jump to a specific article number/image number: go to "save" table and using SQL UPDATE Statement to change article number/image number to specific value.
+5. To jump to a specific article number/image number: go to "save" table and using SQL UPDATE Statement to change article number/image number to specific value.
 (IF ARTICLE & IMAGE NOT EXIST, IT WILL REMAIN ON THAT PAGE).

+6. Configuration Page: change section.

 NOTES: Try not to directly access other .php file by typing url.